 How does the buying group choose vendors?

 According to Nationwide’s customer service representative, there isn’t a particular process to choose vendors.
-The buying group focuses on building relationships with leading vendors to provide discounts to its members.
-Nationwide has built relationships with dozens of vendors in a number of sectors, including household names like Whirlpool, Serta, LG, Stanley, Dell, and more.
+Instead, the buying group focuses on building relationships with leading vendors to provide discounts to its members.
+To that end, it has built relationships with dozens of vendors in a number of sectors, including household names like Whirlpool, Serta, LG, Stanley, Dell, and more.
 The group’s website includes a list of select vendors, but states that the list is not exhaustive, and members can contact the group for a full list.

 How much does it cost to join?